 Housing accommodations for farm employees shall be located only on land that is considered a part of the same farming operation in which the housing accommodation is located.

-Employment documentation for farm employees housed on the farm shall be provided annually to the Town Code Enforcement Officer.

-Housing accommodations for farm employees shall be removed, If the farm ceases production and has not been operated as a farm for a period of three (3) years, housing accommodations for farm employees may be adaptively reused as affordable housing in accordance with Section 60-Q.3.b. of this Zoning Law, after obtaining a Special Use Permit from the Town Planning Board. unless a Special Use Permit has been issued by the Planning Board to allow one (1) housing unit to be adaptively reused as affordable housing in accordance with Section 60-Q.2.b. of the Zoning Law.
+If the farm ceases production and has not been operated as a farm for a period of three (3) years, housing accommodations for farm employees may be adaptively reused as affordable housing in accordance with Section 60-Q.3.b. of this Zoning Law, after obtaining a Special Use Permit from the Town Planning Board.

 Stable, Commercial